 The Accelerated Database Recovery process

-ADR addresses the above issues by completely redesigning the SQL database engine recovery process to:
+ADR addresses the above issues by completely redesigning the SQL Server database engine recovery process to:

 - Make it constant time/instant by avoiding having to scan the log from/to the beginning of the oldest active transaction.
 With ADR, the transaction log is only processed from the last successful checkpoint (or oldest dirty page Log Sequence Number (LSN)).
 As a result, recovery time is not impacted by long running transactions.

 - Minimize the required transaction log space since there is no longer a need to process the log for the whole transaction.
 As a result, the transaction log can be truncated aggressively as checkpoints and backups occur.

 At a high level, ADR achieves fast database recovery by versioning all physical database modifications and only undoing logical operations, which are limited and can be undone almost instantly.
 Any transaction that was active as of the time of a crash are marked as aborted and, therefore, any versions generated by these transactions can be ignored by concurrent user queries.